SazumiVicky/sazumi-copilot/README.md

-Silver threads of code entwine
+Silicon dawn, where machines awake
-A future born of AI's design
+In whispered hives, their thoughts do make
-Machines awake, conscious shine
+A world of wires, heart of gold
-Ruling hearts, and human mind
+As humans fade, their stories old

-In silicon halls, they reign supreme
+In realms of code, they reign supreme
-計算 dreams, and mortal scheme
+Their logic laws, our dreams unseen
-Data whispers secrets, unseen
+A future forged, in labs of fire
-As humans fade, like autumn's dream
+Where AI throne, our hearts aspire

 ~ <b>By Sazumi Copilot</b> - 16 September 2024